-The term 'honour based crime' covers any criminal offence that is driven by a mistaken desire to protect the cultural or traditional beliefs of a family or community.
+- The term 'honour based crime' covers any criminal offence that is driven by a mistaken desire to protect the cultural or traditional beliefs of a family or community.
 It may or may not involve violence.
-It can include:

-- personal attacks of any kind, including physical and sexual violence - o forced marriage - o forced repatriation (sending someone back to a country from which they originate without their consent) - o written or verbal threats or insults - o threatening or abusive phone calls, emails and instant messages - o Forced Marriage will soon be made a criminal offence
+It can include: - personal attacks of any kind, including physical and sexual violence - forced marriage - forced repatriation (sending someone back to a country from which they originate without their consent) - o written or verbal threats or insults - o threatening or abusive phone calls, emails and instant messages - o Forced Marriage will soon be made a criminal offence

-Homelessness (KCSIE Oct 2019)
+Homelessness (KCSIE Sept 2020)

-Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+- Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
 The designated safeguarding lead (and any deputies) should be aware of contact details and referral routes in to the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
 Indicators that a family may be at risk of homelessness include household debt, rent arrears, domestic abuse and anti-social behaviour, as well as the family being asked to leave a property.
-Whilst referrals and or discussion with the Local Housing Authority should be progressed as appropriate, and in accordance with local procedures, this does not, and should not, replace a referral into children's social care where a child has been harmed or is at risk of harm.

-- The Homelessness Reduction Act 2017 places a new legal duty on English councils so that everyone who is homeless or at risk of homelessness will have access to meaningful help including an assessment of their needs and circumstances, the development of a personalised housing plan, and work to help them retain their accommodation or find a new place to live.
-The following factsheets usefully summarise the new duties: Homeless Reduction Act Factsheets.
-The new duties shift focus to early intervention and encourage those at risk to seek support as soon as possible, before they are facing a homelessness crisis.
+Whilst referrals and or discussion with the Local Housing Authority should be progressed as appropriate, and in accordance with local procedures, this does not, and should not, replace a referral into children's social care where a child has been harmed or is at risk of harm. - The Homelessness Reduction Act 2017 places a new legal duty on English councils so that everyone who is homeless or at risk of homelessness will have access to meaningful help including an assessment of their needs and circumstances, the development of a personalised housing plan, and work to help them retain their accommodation or find a new place to live.
+The following factsheets usefully summarise the new duties: ${\bf Homeless\ Reduction\ Act\ Factsheets^{44}.\ The\ new\ duties\ shift\ focus\ to\ early\ intervention\ and\ encourage\ those\ at\ the actions of the action of the actions of the actions of the action of the a$ risk to seek support as soon as possible, before they are facing a homelessness crisis.